Admissions 2020 (current Year 6 students)

-As in previous years all students wishing to apply for a place at Strood Academy were required to take a Fair Banding Test which is prescribed by GL Assessment.
-All test dates for Fair Banding have now passed and this test is no longer available for current Year 6 students to sit.
+As in previous years all students wishing to apply for a place at Strood Academy are required to take a Fair Banding Test which is prescribed by GL Assessment.

 All applicants for places in the Academy will be banded according to the principles of fair banding, using the national profile.

-Medway operate an equal preference system which means that parents/carers who intend to put Strood Academy down on their preference form either first, second, third, fourth, fifth or sixth choice needed to take the Fair Banding Test, this determined what banding group their child should be placed in for admission purposes.
+Medway operate an equal preference system which means that parents/carers who intend to put Strood Academy down on their preference form either first, second, third, fourth, fifth or sixth choice will need to take the Fair Banding Test, which will determine what banding group their child should be placed in for admission purposes.

-Appeals will be held during May and June for Strood Academy.
-The exact dates will be added to the Web site nearer the time.
-When your appeal form is received it will be passed to the Clerk of the Independent Appeals Panel.
+Anyone wanting a year 7 place at the Academy, who has not already appealed has the right to one appeal for a place for any academic year.
+The form can be downloaded from this page.
+When an appeal form is received it is passed to the Independent Appeal Clerk.
 They then will deal with all of the administration of the Appeals process.
-You will receive a letter giving at least 10 school days, notice of your appeal hearing, and you can supply evidence to support your appeal up to 5 school days before the appeal is due to be heard.
+You will receive a letter giving at least 10 school days notice of your appeal hearing, and you can supply evidence to support your appeal up to 5 school days before the appeal is due to be heard.
 This evidence should be sent into Strood Academy, who will ensure that it reaches the Appeals Clerk.
-The Appeals Clerk will aim that outcome letters are sent out within 5 school days of the last appeal.
+The Appeals Clerk will aim that outcome letters are sent out within 5 school days of the appeal.

-You are reminded that it was a requirement that anyone applying for a place in this school should have taken the Fair Banding Test.
+You are reminded that it is part of the Academy’s admissions criteria for Year 7 entry that anyone applying for a place in this school should have taken the Fair Banding Test.
 If your child took this Test then it could strengthen his/her chances on appeal.
 If your child did not take the Test then there would need to be an exceptional reason for not doing so.